-Given its southerly location in Iceland the Golden Circle can be visited year-round.
+Given its southerly location in Iceland, the Golden Circle can be visited year-round.
 The roads here are well maintained and easy to navigate.
 There are also campsites along the way where you can park up your camper van hire.

 Iceland’s Celestial Sights

-One of the best attractions in Iceland is not actually a place… It is something far more mysterious and fleeting than a physical location.
+One of the best attractions in Iceland is not actually a place… It's something far more mysterious and fleeting than a physical location.
 In order to experience it all you need to do is cast your eyes to the heavens.
 You got it!
 We are talking about the magical Northern Lights!
 Some experiences just can’t be matched.
 And seeing the dancing lights of the Aurora Borealis is one of those experiences that will stay with you.

 The Blue Lagoon

 Perhaps the most famous of Iceland’s top attractions is the thermal hot springs of the Blue Lagoon.
-The steaming waters of the lagoon are a favourite for soaking away aches and getting fully into holiday mode.
+The steaming waters of the lagoon are a favorite for soaking away aches and getting fully into holiday mode.
 The baths lie midway between the Keflavik International Airport and Reykjavik.
 So they are a perfect place to visit at both the beginning and end of a trip.
 The balmy waters can be visited year-round.
 Just be sure to book your slot to avoid disappointment.

 The Snaefellsnes Peninsula